Retention money in project bank accounts

 Claims for retention money where there is a PBA

-Tthe head contractor must notify the subcontractor within 10 business days before the end of the defects liability period (or within 5 business days after receiving notice if the defects liability period is linked to a higher building contract) before the end of the defects liability period using the S67NC Notice of end of defect liability period (PDF, 40KB).
+The head contractor must notify the subcontractor within 10 business days before the end of the defects liability period (or within 5 business days after receiving notice if the defects liability period is linked to a higher building contract) before the end of the defects liability period using the S67NC Notice of end of defect liability period form.

 The subcontractor can use this information to make their final payment claim.